Jump to:

 Noise Reduction Package:

-If employees will be working nearby, you can add a sound-deadening foam to the unit's mechanical portion to lower the chamber's noise output.
+If employees work nearby, you can add a sound-deadening foam to the unit's mechanical portion to lower the chamber's noise output.

 Alternative Power and Other Requirements: